Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 ## I'm new, what can I do to contribute?

 It depends on which kind of genius you are.
-If you're a coding genius, you can check the [Trello board](https://trello.com/b/KqiT4fms/society-for-internet-blaseball-research-projects), if you're more of a number cruncher, take a look at the [Grand List of Minor Mysteries](./listery.md).
+If you want to start a new project, we keep a list of potential #project-ideas on the Discord.
+If you want to contribute to existing projects, reach out in #volunteers.
+If you're more of a number cruncher, take a look at the [Grand List of Minor Mysteries](./listery.md).
+You don't need to be particularly experienced as a programmer or statistician-- the most important thing is that you want to contribute!

 # ⚠️ FORBIDDEN KNOWLEDGE ZONE ⚠️